How to analyze landing pages: the four signals beyond bounce rate

 Two numbers fall out of this grid.

 Of the 84 landing pages with bounce rate above 70%, 17 (20.2%) had engagement scores above 50.
-One in five "high-bounce" pages are actually pages where visitors scrolled and stayed.
-Treating bounce rate as the headline metric would have classified all 84 as broken.
-Roughly one in five would have been a false negative.
+Read that in plain English: one in five "high-bounce" pages were pages where visitors scrolled and stayed.
+If you trusted bounce rate as your headline, you would have written off all 84 as broken.
+One in five of those calls would have been wrong.

 Across all 1,007 landing pages, 216 (21.5%) had bounce rate and engagement score in opposing quadrants.
-That is the combined off-diagonal count: pages where the two metrics gave you different verdicts.
-On about one in five pages overall, choosing bounce-rate-first or engagement-first would change your conclusion.
+That is every page where the two metrics handed you different verdicts, added up.
+So on roughly one page in five, whether you led with bounce rate or led with engagement would flip your conclusion.

 The data does not say bounce rate is useless.
-It says bounce rate is the wrong first signal.
-Combined with engagement and goal conversion, it sharpens the picture.
-Used alone, it gives you the wrong answer on one page out of five.
+It says bounce rate is the wrong thing to look at first.
+Put it next to engagement and goal conversion and it sharpens the picture.
+Read it on its own and it lies to you about one page in five.

-I want to flag two things honestly about this analysis.
+I want to be straight about two things in this analysis.

-First, Clickport's bounce-rate calculation incorporates engagement signals (it does not flag a visitor as a bounce if they scrolled deep or fired an engagement event).
-So our high-bounce-high-engagement quadrant is already smaller than it would be in a system that uses the strict single-pageview definition.
-In GA4 or in a tool using the classic definition, the disagreement rate would be higher, not lower.
-Our 20.2% is a conservative reading of the problem.
+First, Clickport's own bounce-rate calculation already folds in engagement signals.
+It does not flag a visitor as a bounce if they scrolled deep or fired an engagement event.
+So our high-bounce-high-engagement quadrant is smaller than it would be in a tool that uses the strict single-pageview definition.
+Run the same query in GA4, or in any tool using the classic definition, and the disagreement rate climbs, not drops.
+Our 20.2% is the cautious read.
+The real gap is bigger.

-Second, the engagement-score threshold of 50% is editorial.
-Setting it at 40% or 60% changes the quadrant boundaries.
-The shape of the story does not change, but the exact number does.
-The methodology is published here so you can run it on your own data with whatever thresholds make sense for your site.
+Second, the 50% engagement threshold is a judgment call.
+Move it to 40% or 60% and the quadrant lines move with it.
+The shape of the story holds either way, but the exact number shifts.
+That is why the full method is written out right here.
+Run it on your own data, with whatever thresholds make sense for your site, and check me.

 How to read a landing page in 60 seconds

-When the four signals are on the same screen, you can read a landing page fast.
-The routine I use on my own dashboard:
+Put the four signals on one screen and reading a landing page gets fast.
+Here is the routine I run on my own dashboard:

 1. Open the Pages panel.
 Switch to the Entry Pages tab.
 Sort by visitors descending.
 Skim the top 10 rows.